Chirag-ahir/JAVA-All-Basic/README.md

 What is Object Cloning ?<br>
 An ability to create an object completely similar to an existing object is known as Object Cloning.

+ What is the difference between Shallow copy and Deep copy?<br>
+  In Shallow copy, a copy of the original object is stored and only the reference address is finally copied.
+In Deep copy, the copy of the original object and the repetitive copies both are stored.

 What is Wrapper classes in Java ?<br>
 In Java when you declare primitive datatype then Wrapper classes are responsible for converting them into objects.